Age Gap in Couples

-Answer: While the Bible doesn’t specify an age gap in marriage, it teaches the basic principle that believers should count the cost before entering into any important relationship (Luke 14:28).
-Age is one of several important compatibility factors associated with successful marriages.
+While the Bible does not specify an age gap in marriage, it teaches the basic principle that believers should count the cost before entering any important relationship (Luke 14:28).
+Age gap is one of several important compatibility factors associated with successful marriages.

-Couples have to realistically assess long-run matters as in the following areas:
+Couples must realistically assess long-run matters as in the following areas:

-Will they be able to maintain the same loving connection through health and sickness, knowing that the younger spouse will have to take care of the old one?
+Physical health – Will they be able to maintain the same loving connection through health and sickness, knowing that the younger spouse will have to take care of the old one?
 The couple will not grow old together.
-In the good days this factor is not felt but when health issues arise, there will be an impact on the relationship.
+In the good days, this factor is not felt but when health issues arise, there will be an impact on the relationship.

-Will the couple be able to provide the financial needs for his family as the old spouse may have to retire earlier and this may negatively affect the ability to provide for his loved ones?
+Financial situation – Will the couple be able to provide the financial needs for the family as the old spouse may have to retire earlier and this may negatively affect the ability to provide for his loved ones?

-Will the couple be able to deal with the social pressures and cultural biases that may have a negative affect on them?
+Social matters – Will the couple be able to deal with the social pressures and cultural biases that may have a negative effect on them?

-Will the couple be able to handle the immediate family and relatives attitudes and prejudices to their commitment?
+Family acceptance – Will the couple be able to handle the immediate family and relatives’ attitudes and prejudices to their commitment?

-Due to these factors and others, couples need to seek guidance from the church, family members, relatives, and good friends before entering marriage “Without counsel plans go awry, but in the multitude of counsellors they are established” (Proverbs 15:22).
-With wise counsel, free and frank discussions of problems, the couple can ensure that every important factor is weighed carefully and every pitfall foreseen (Proverbs 15:22; 20:18; 24:6).
+Due to these factors and others, couples need to seek guidance of God first (James 1:5) and then from the church, family members, relatives, and good friends before entering marriage.
+“Without counsel plans go awry, but in the multitude of counsellors they are established” (Proverbs 15:22).
+With wise counsel, the couple can ensure that every important factor is weighed carefully, and every pitfall foreseen (Proverbs 15:22; 20:18; 24:6).